ves-code/ves-school-scripts/README.md

 To install the software and tutorial you need to run the _install-ves-tutorial.sh_ script.
-Everything will be installed in a self-contained directory that is given by INSTALL_DIR variable in that script.
-By default it is
+Everything will be installed in a self-contained directory that is by default ${HOME}/VES-Tutorial.
+This can be changed by changing the INSTALL_DIR variable the script.
-${HOME}/VES-Tutorial.

 If you have a 32 bit system you will need to run _install-vmd-32bit.sh_ to install a 32 bit version of VMD.